 As you can see, the words can be used almost interchangeably in some cases – but a while needs to be accompanied by a preposition, such as “for” (“I slept for a while”) or “ago” (“I left work a while ago”).
 Awhile always means “for a while”.

-38 Responses to “A While vs Awhile”
+39 thoughts on “A While vs Awhile”

 Great tip!
 I think I made that mistake for quite a while now 🙂

 I mean saying “I slept a while” which should of course be accompanied by ‘for’!

 I hear this frequently in restaurants: “Do you want your salad awhile?” or “Would you like your coffee awhile or with your meal?”

 Seems to be used in place of ‘while you wait’

 You do your readers a disservice by providing limited examples of “a while” usage.
 It doesn’t always have to be preceded by “for”; in fact, it often isn’t.
 For example, “I saw her a while ago,” or “It’ll be a while before we can leave for the party.”
 Those are clearly instances in which “awhile” is not appropriate.